cedalo/streamsheets-documentation/docs/_sources/functions/timeseries/timeaggregate.rst.txt

+.. |TA| image:: /images/TS/TA.png

 .. _timeaggregate:

 TIMEAGGREGATE
 -----------------------------

 Aggregates number values over a specified time period.
-Timeaggregate saves the aggregated interval values in a TargetRange.
+Timeaggregate saves the raw values in the cell and/or in a TargetRange.
 The returned value in the cell is aggregated over all numbers within the periode.

 **Syntax**